grinnell-cs/csc151-images/_eboards/eboard33-2.md

 students are welcome._

 * Read articles by your fellow CSC-151 students and comment on them online.
-* All week (I think.)
-Bucksbaum Basement.
-  _Art Exhibit: If you woke up and you were a ghoti, what would you do?_
 * Saturday, 25 April 2025, Noon, Baseball field.
   _Baseball vs. Ripon_
 * Saturday, 25 April 2025, 2:30 p.m., Baseball field.